 After triple checking my location and realising I was in the right place, I met my friends and we were shown into the restaurant to begin our afternoon tea and a glass of prosecco.
 A great start to what ended up being an enjoyable stay…

-The Malvern may not be set in the most scenic of settings, however looks can be deceptive, because once you enter the hotel’s sliding doors, and greeted by the friendly staff on reception, you soon forget where you are.
+The Malvern may not be set in the most scenic of settings, however, looks can be deceptive, because once you enter the hotel’s sliding doors, and greeted by the friendly staff on reception, you soon forget where you are.

 The reason for The Malvern’s unusual location is a carefully thought out one – it wasn’t just constructed there on a whim.
-In fact, the hotel is next to a bore hole where pure Malvern water can be extracted for its healing properties.
+In fact, the hotel is next to a borehole where pure Malvern water can be extracted for its healing properties.
 It can be drunk, bathed in and used in several of the spa’s signature treatments.
 So of course, we just had to try it out!

 After filling ourselves with a delectable choice of treats from cream teas and cakes, to finger sandwiches, our rooms were ready.
-I was pleasantly surprised by the contemporary feel of the good-sized room, and its bright furnishings.
+I was pleasantly surprised by the contemporary feel of the good-sized room and its bright furnishings.
 Even better to get into our warm and fluffy robes and flip-flops provided by the hotel.

 Did I feel self-conscious stepping out into the hallway and down the lift to the spa area?
 Not in the slightest – because every guest was dressed the same way!

-While I would have liked more time to relax in the peaceful tranquility of the Spa’s seating area flanked with olive trees, and a centrepiece of an ornate fountain, we made our way to their indoor/outdoor pool – which was fantastic.
+While I would have liked more time to relax in the peaceful tranquillity of the Spa’s seating area flanked with olive trees, and a centrepiece of an ornate fountain, we made our way to their indoor/outdoor pool – which was fantastic.
 Slipping into the warm and soothing Malvern water and then heading outside to use the different hydrotherapy jets really released the tension straight away.